 Choosing your birthing options

-As long as your pregnancy is running smoothly and you’re fit and healthy, you are free to choose the birthing option you feel most comfortable with.
+As long as your pregnancy is running smoothly and you’re fit and healthy, you are free to choose the type of birth you feel most comfortable with.
 Of course this all depends on what’s available at your hospital and whether your midwife agrees.
-Talk through the options available to you with your midwife and birth partner.
-Remember that the birthing option you choose is not cast in stone.
+Talk through the birthing options available to you with your midwife and birth partner.
+Remember that the type of delivery you choose is not cast in stone.
 You can always change your mind.

 Did you know 98%* of British women opt for hospital births?
 The benefit of having a hospital birth is that you’re in a place literally packed with expertise and facilities.
 You’ll have the full range of pain relief options, immediate caesarean section if needed and emergency care available should things become tricky.

 Whilst hospitals have set procedures, you have the right to ask to be treated in a certain way.
 You can choose whether or not to have certain aspects of your labour care including foetal monitoring, having your waters broken and drugs.